weaselkeeper/UsefulIdiot/README.md

 pidkiller:	Kills a random pid

-bouncer:	Bounces a random service.
+bouncer:	Bounces a random service. (does not yet support systemd, or upstart for that matter)

 cronripper:	Deletes the crontab of a valid, random user.
 All crontabs should be in puppet.
 Or other CMS